What is network-attached storage?

 What is the basic storage principle of NAS devices?

-NAS is a file storage system.
+NAS is network attached storage for file based data.
 There are three main storage methodologies:

 Block storage breaks a file into smaller chunks (or blocks) and stores each block separately under a unique address.
 The computer can store blocks anywhere on the device.
 The server's operating system uses the unique address to reassemble the blocks into the file.
 This is faster than looking through hierarchies to access a file.